 Statistics

 Statistics are fun!
 Most people are interested in the total word count of their story, but we've collected a few other stats as well.
-You can see your book's statistics from the "Statistics" button under the title:
+You can see your book's statistics from the "Statistics" button in the left side navigation bar:

 Word Count Breakdown

-The remaining charts are all specific to the currently selected book.
-The Word count pie chart looks like this:
+The Word Count pie chart looks like this:

 The chart below it shows the breakdown by type: